-Theorem 3.6 (restated): If a problem $\Pi$ has an interactive proof system with perfect completeness in which the prover-to-verifier communication is at most $b(\cdot)$ bits then $\Pi \in \mathbf{coNTIME}(2^{b(n)} \cdot \operatorname{poly}(n))$ .
+Theorem 3.6 (restated): If a problem Π has an interactive proof system with perfect completeness in which the prover-to-verifier communication is at most $b(\cdot)$ bits then $\Pi \in \mathbf{coNTIME}(2^{b(n)} \cdot \mathbf{poly}(n))$.

-Proof: We take a slightly unusual look at the interactive proof system for $\Pi$ , viewing it as a "progressively finite game" between two players $P^$ and $V^$ .
-Player $P^$ corresponds to the usual prover strategy and its aim is to make the original verifier accept the common input.
-Player $V^$ is a "cheating verifier" and its aim is to produce an interaction that looks legal and still makes the original verifier reject the common input.
+Proof: We take a slightly unusual look at the interactive proof system for Π , viewing it as a "progressively finite game" between two players P^ and V^ .
+Player P^ corresponds to the usual prover strategy and its aim is to make the original verifier accept the common input.
+Player V^ is a "cheating verifier" and its aim is to produce an interaction that looks legal and still makes the original verifier reject the common input.

 To make this precise, let b = b(n) be the bound on the prover-to-verifier communication in the original interactive proof (on inputs of length n), and let m = m(n) be the number of messages exchanged.
-Without loss of generality, we may assume that the V sends all its coin tosses in the last message.
+Without loss of generality, we may assume that V sends all its coin tosses in the last message.
 A transcript is a sequence of m strings, corresponding to (possible) messages exchanged between P and V. We call a transcript t consistent (for x) if every verifier message in t is the message V would have sent given input x, the previous messages in t, and the coin tosses specified by the last message in t.
 We call a consistent t rejecting if V would reject at the end of such an interaction.

-Now, the game between $P_x^$ and $V_x^$ has the same structure as the interaction between P and V on input x: a total of m messages are exchanged and $P_x^$ is allowed to send at most b bits.
-The game between $P_x^$ and $V_x^$ yields a transcript t.
-We say that $V_x^$ wins if t is consistent and rejecting, and that $P_x^$ wins otherwise.
-We stress that $V_x^$ need not emulate the original verifier nor is it necessarily implemented in probabilistic polynomial time.
+Now, the game between P_x^ and V_x^ has the same structure as the interaction between P and V on input x: a total of m messages are exchanged and P_x^ is allowed to send at most b bits.
+The game between P_x^ and V_x^ yields a transcript t.
+We say that V_x^ wins if t is consistent and rejecting, and that P_x^ wins otherwise.
+We stress that V_x^ need not emulate the original verifier nor is it necessarily implemented in probabilistic polynomial time.